edap/edap.github.com/_posts/2013-01-12-tdd-in-rails.md

 ---
 {% include JB/setup %}
 <h4>First: No code is safe.</h4>
 Start asking your code: "Are you good enough to pass this test?".
 If he didn't answer, write a test and fire the console<br />.Be active, don't wait until your code start screaming.
 It's a common habit to think "i will write later my test code".
-No, you will not, you will have other things to do, bug fixing, new features, or take a walk outside, but no, abslolutly, no test code.<br /> To avoid procrastination, testing has to be integrated in the development code cycle, "you have to start thinking about testing before you write a line of code"(tip 48, <a href="http://www.amazon.com/exec/obidos/ASIN/020161622X/codinghorror-20">The Pragmatic Programmer</a>).
+No, you will not, you will have other things to do, bug fixing, new features, or take a wal outside, but no, abslolutly, no test code.<br /> To avoid procrastination, testing has to be integrated in the development code cycle.
 The most complete TDD definition that i found on the net comes from <a href="http://www.agileskillsproject.org/agile-skills-inventory/technical-excellence/test-driven-design-tdd">agileskillsproject.org</a>:<br />
 <i>Test-Driven Development (TDD) is a way of driving the design of code by writing a test which expresses what you intend the code to do, making that test pass, and continuously refactoring to keep the design as simple as possible.
 TDD can apply at multiple levels, e.g., Customer Tests, Integration Tests, Unit Tests.<br />
 Test-Driven Development/Design follows a rigorous cycle.
 Start by writing a failing test (Red.)
 Implement the simplest solution that will cause the test to pass (Green.)
 Search for duplication and remove it (Refactor.)
 "RED-GREEN-REFACTOR" has become almost a mantra for many TDD practitioners.
 Understanding and even internalizing this cycle is key to being able to use TDD to solve problems.</i><br>
 Kent Beck rediscovered this technique in 2003, and from his book "Test-Driven Development by example" is taken this <a href="http://en.wikipedia.org/wiki/Test-driven_development#Test-driven_development_cycle">part</a> on the wiki page about TDD.

+Citation da Pragmatic programmers,
 <h4>Test Driven Development in Rails</h4>
 How it work's on Ruby on Rails?
-First of all, you have to include some gems for ours Integration tests.
-The most important is Rspec-rails for our integration test (known as "request specs" in the context of RSpec), so edit your Gemfile, add the following lines and run bundle install <br />
+First of all, you have to include Rspec for ours Integration tests (known as "request specs" in the context of RSpec), so edit your Gemfile, add the following lines and run : <br />
 {% highlight ruby %}
 gem 'rspec-rails', :group => [:development, :test] gem 'factory_girl_rails', :group => [:development, :test]